Jump to section:

 - Fall within the available balance of the account

-The principal investigator is responsible for ensuring that:
+The principal investigator and fiscal officers are responsible for ensuring that:

 - The account is reconciled in a timely manner, i.e., within 30 days of receiving the month-end report